rossmc/how-to-venia/how-to-articles/css-modules/index.md

 }
 ```

-Import the PWA studio's classify [HOC] and the CSS classes from the above _Foo.css_ into the Foo component:
+Import the PWA studio's mergeClasses component and the CSS classes from the above _Foo.css_ into the Foo component:
 ```javascript
 import { mergeClasses } from '@magento/venia-ui/lib/classify';
 import defaultClasses from './Foo.css';